lamaradwan/data-structures-and-algorithms/linked_list/README.md

 4. Append --> add to the last
 5. InsertBefore --> to add any element before a specific element
 6. InsertAfter --> to add any element after a specific element
+7. kthFromEnd --> to search for elements by index from the end of the list

 ## White Board